 Reading Time: 7 minutes

 Did you know most Americans are chronically dehydrated?
 In fact, most of our aches and ailments are actually due to simply not being hydrated well.
 However, despite common belief, hydration isn’t solely about how much water you consume, but also how well you absorb the water you drink.
+This is where hydration tips come in handy!

 Given water makes up almost 60% of our body mass, it plays an incremental role in our health and overall body function.
 Staying hydrated is arguably the most important way to improve our mental and physical health!